 - Update the JIRA Home Directory field:

-- If your JIRA 6.4 EAP installation is on a new server, update the JIRA Home Directory field to the path of your copied JIRA Home directory.
+- If your JIRA 6.4 installation is on a new server, update the JIRA Home Directory field to the path of your copied JIRA Home directory.

-- If your JIRA 6.4 EAP installation is on the same server, update the JIRA Home Directory field to the path of your existing JIRA Home directory.
+- If your JIRA 6.4 installation is on the same server, update the JIRA Home Directory field to the path of your existing JIRA Home directory.

 For more information about this directory, see JIRA Home Directory.